DAN "THE DRIVER" MCIVER

 He served in the military for twenty years as an Infantry Officer retiring in 1992.
 His first assignment as a second Lieutenant officer in the United States Army was at the White House in Washington, DC.
 His entire military career has been colorful and controversial.
 The military is the true melting pot of our society.
 Oh, the stories he can tell!

 In 1988, McIver created Life Force, the Living Vision (LFLV) after seeing undisciplined elementary youth in Columbia, S.C.
-As a result, Major McIver passed out over 3,000 flyers and application to the community and immediately, over 800 children participated in the recently formed organization. to create empathetic work ready global citizens.
+As a result, Major McIver passed out over 3,000 flyers and applications to the community, and immediately, over 800 children participated in the recently formed organization. to create empathetic work-ready global citizens.